-Startups in San Diego should reach out to the business lawyers at Gehres Law Group to help get their company off to a solid start as they begin operations.
+Startups in San Diego should reach out to the business lawyers at Gehres Law Library to help get their company off to a solid start as they begin operations.
 Only around 1/3 of new businesses that open up will make it past their 10th anniversary, according to The Motley Fool, but your business can maximize the chances of becoming one of them by making the right choices from day one.

 Business lawyers can help new companies in many different ways to protect their competitive advantage, to minimize risk and to develop a plan for the future.
 Attorneys also assist those who are starting companies in finding ways to protect their personal wealth from losses if something goes wrong with the business.

-Gehres Law Group will tailor the services our firm provides to your new company’s needs.
+Gehres Law Library will tailor the services our firm provides to your new company’s needs.
 To give you an idea of what business lawyers do, consider five of the most common services business law attorneys provide to startups.

 Choosing the Right Business Entity